cander49/OpenStride/README.md

 In the current version of OpenStride, this option is used **only for experimental metadata storage**.

-However, this setting may become important in future versions as additional analysis algorithms are implemented.
+However, this setting will be used in future iterations as additional analyses are implemented, for example, grooming detection based on prior publication from Anderson et al: https://www.sciencedirect.com/science/article/pii/S0165027023002455

 ---